-The Fund promotes the use of an Exclusionary Approach (as defined below):
+The Fund promotes the use of an Exclusionary Approach and a strategy to achieve a Positive ESG Outcome (as defined below):

-The Fund excludes certain potential investments from its investment universe to mitigate potential negative effects on the environment and society.
-For securitised investments such as asset-backed securities (ABS), this also includes assessing them against the Investment Manager's proprietary scoring methodology ("Exclusionary Approach").
-Accordingly, the Investment Manager is promoting environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG Factors.
+The Fund excludes certain potential investments from its investment universe to mitigate potential negative effects on the environment and society and to assist it in delivering more sustainable outcomes.
+For securitised investments such as asset-backed securities (ABS), this also includes assessing them against the Investment Manager's proprietary scoring methodology.
+Cash may be treated as aligned to the Exclusionary Approach promoted characteristic where it is placed on term deposit with institutions or invested in money market funds which pass the Investment Manager's ESG quality threshold ("Exclusionary Approach").
+Accordingly, the Investment Manager is promoting environmental and/or social characteristics by excluding certain investments that are considered to do significant harm to environmental and/or social objectives.